OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

 ---
 title: 'Sample scripts for Office Scripts in Excel on the web'
-description: 'A collection of samples to use with Office Scripts in Excel on the web.' ms.date: 12/12/2019
+description: 'A collection of samples to use with Office Scripts in Excel on the web.' ms.date: 01/07/2020
 localization_priority: Normal
 ---

-# Sample scripts for Office Scripts in Excel on the web
+# Sample scripts for Office Scripts in Excel on the web (preview)

 The following samples are simple scripts for you to try on your own workbooks.
 To use them: